 What needs to be understood is that regulations and laws prohibit employers from terminating employees for filing workers’ compensation claims.
 Therefore, if you have been injured at work, don’t be afraid to report to the higher authority.
 Remember that delays can lower your chances of getting compensated.

 You Don’t Have to Settle for the First Offer—The Law Gives You a Chance to Get a Second Opinion

 Injured workers are indeed obligated to use the employer’s medical provider for treatment.
 Still, if you’re not satisfied with the given disability rating, you are entitled to another doctor’s second opinion.
 Moreover, the cost of this exam will be covered by the workers’ compensation insurance carrier.

-Many times injured employees are not aware of the right for a second opinion.
-The insurance adjuster may contact them, urge them to accept a disability rating payment and offer a low-ball settlement to close the case.
+Many times injured employees are not aware of the right to a second opinion.
+The insurance adjuster may contact them, urge them to accept a disability rating payment, and offer a low-ball settlement to close the case.
 Some adjusters may say that this is the only benefit that is available to them.
 And once the injured worker accepts it, they may regret it later if it is lower than they deserve.
-Thus, you don’t have to fall into this trap.
+You don’t have to fall into this trap.

 Some of the things that need to be clarified are that there are numerous ways in which disability is paid to the injured employee in North Carolina under the Workers’ Compensation Act.
 Additionally, injuries to specific body parts are presumed to be disabling by the law.
 These are listed in NC General Statute 97-31 along with the number of weeks of presumed disability.
 So, when the injured worker’s condition reaches the Maximum Medical Improvement, the doctor authorized assigns a disability rating.
 This rating is the physician’s percentage estimate of permanent impairment to the damaged part of the body.
 If you disagree with the assigned rating, you can demand a second opinion.